Roubean1/ZPG_projekt/README.md

 - stb
 - tinyobjloader

-## Spuštění
+## How to Run

-1. Otevřete soubor `zpg_tok_novy.sln` ve Visual Studiu 2022.
+1. Open the `zpg_tok_novy.sln` file in Visual Studio 2022.
-2. V horní liště zvolte konfiguraci `Debug` a platformu `x64`.
+2. In the top toolbar, select the `Debug` configuration and the `x64` platform.
-3. Projekt sestavte pomocí `Build > Build Solution` nebo klávesovou zkratkou `Ctrl+Shift+B`.
+3. Build the project using `Build > Build Solution` or the `Ctrl+Shift+B` shortcut.
-4. Spusťte projekt pomocí `Local Windows Debugger` nebo klávesou `F5`.
+4. Run the project using `Local Windows Debugger` or the `F5` key.

-Po úspěšném spuštění se otevře OpenGL okno s aplikací.
+After a successful launch, an OpenGL window with the application will open.

-## Ovládání
+## Controls

-- `W`, `A`, `S`, `D` - pohyb kamery
+- `W`, `A`, `S`, `D` - move the camera
-- pravé tlačítko myši + pohyb myší - rozhlížení kamerou
+- right mouse button + mouse movement - look around with the camera
-- `1` až `6` - přepínání scén
+- `1` to `6` - switch scenes
-- levé tlačítko myši - výběr objektu / práce s objekty podle aktuální scény
+- left mouse button - select an object / interact with objects depending on the current scene
-- `F` - zapnutí/vypnutí reflektoru ve scénách, kde je dostupný
+- `F` - toggle the spotlight in scenes where it is available
-- `Delete` - smazání vybraného objektu
+- `Delete` - delete the selected object
-- `M` - přesun vybraného objektu
+- `M` - move the selected object
-- `B` - zapnutí/vypnutí kreslení spline bodů
+- `B` - enable/disable spline point drawing
-- `N` - spuštění pohybu po spline
+- `N` - start movement along the spline
-- `C` - vymazání spline bodů
+- `C` - clear spline points
-- `Esc` - zrušení aktuální akce nebo ukončení aplikace
+- `Esc` - cancel the current action or close the application

-## Scény
+## Scenes

-Projekt obsahuje tyto scény:
+The project contains the following scenes:

 - Triangle scene
 - Spheres scene